UPPMAX/UPPMAX-documentation/docs/software/games_us.md

 ## Communication

 For intra-node communication shared memory is used.
-For inter-node communication MPI is used which uses the Infiniband interconnect.
+For inter-node communication MPI is used which uses the InfiniBand interconnect.

 ## Citing GAMESS papers